-Continuing the “year in review” series, this time lets go over my expenses last year.
+Continuing the "year in review" series, this time lets go over my expenses last year.
 Did they go according to plan?
 Did I over estimate or under estimate?
-I think I need to write another post to show how I planned my expenses.
+I wrote a couple of posts explaining my monthly and yearly expenses.
+You can check those out for more details.
 But for this post, I will just go over them briefly and how they panned out over the course of last year.

 As you probably know, I purchased my home gym equipment in February 2018, so that was a big expense.
 The months from April to November saw expenses for